 Everything in its proper time.

 Anyway, that should be enough for today.
-I’m nearing the end of my own time clock and have other projects to work on off the page.
+I’m nearing the end of my own time clock and have other projects to work on, so I'll leave you to it.

-Thanks again to everyone who attended the Elevate Writer’s Conference last week and thank you so much for stopping by today.
-If you enjoyed these perspectives, tap the heart below.
-If you loved them, don’t forget to subscribe for updates and new content.
-Pass the word along, share this post, and let me know if there’s any ideas or content you’d like covered.
-I look forward to hearing from you.
+Thanks again to everyone who attended the Elevate Writer’s Conference last week and thank you so much for stopping by.
+If you enjoyed this post, tap the heart below.
+If you loved it, don’t forget to subscribe, leave a comment below, or share this post with a fellow writer.